minprog/programmeren-ik/overviews/3 Fifteen/overview.md

 For information on (or help with) this module:

-1. Attend your tutor's meeting.

-2. Use `help50` (if unsure what an error message means) and `debug50` (if your code is buggy).
+1. Use `help50` (if unsure what an error message means) and `debug50` (if your code is buggy).

-3. Ask questions during office hours using the "Ask" tool on this website.
+2. Ask questions during office hours using the "Ask" tool on this website.

-4. Visit (or e-mail) the course's heads in cases of emergency.

 ## Academic Honesty

-Do keep in mind the course's policy on [academic honesty](/syllabus#academic_honesty) (like plagiarism), particularly its ["regret clause"](/syllabus#regret).
+Do keep in mind the course's policy on [academic honesty](/syllabus) (like plagiarism).

 ## Reminders

 Per the lecture on [Tools](/lectures/tools):

 * Use `help50` as needed.

-* Use `eprintf` as needed.

 * Use `debug50` as needed.